socketry/async-http/readme.md

 ### Contributor Covenant

-This project is governed by [Contributor Covenant](https://www.contributor-covenant.org/).
+This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
 All contributors and participants agree to abide by its terms.

 ## See Also